-AH Formatter MathML Option is for the Lite version only.
-The MathML drawing feature is now a standard part of the standard version of AH Formatter.
+Formatter MathML Option is for the Lite version only.
+The MathML drawing feature is already included in the standard version of Formatter.

-AH Formatter MathML Option allows users to draw Mathematical Markup Language (MathML) 3.0 2nd Edition defined by W3C by utilizing Antenna House's uniquely developed engine.
+Formatter MathML Option allows users to draw Mathematical Markup Language (MathML) V3.0 2nd Edition defined by W3C by utilizing Antenna House's uniquely developed engine.
 It's possible to draw high resolution images in PDF.

 Since the GUI is a Windows GDI, a print output of the same result is also possible.
-The formatted result can be outputted to PDF, displayed with by Adobe Reader and outputted to paper (PDF file).
+The formatted result can be outputted as a PDF file.

 Example of formatted result as displayed by Antenna House GUI: